Saratoga Race Course Frequently Asked Questions

 General admission/Grandstand admission is $5.
 Clubhouse admission is $8.
 Children 12 and under are free when accompanied by an adult.
 Reserved seating is sold separately.

 When is breakfast at the track?

 You can enjoy a breakfast buffet at the track every day during the racing meet (except Travers Day and dark Tuesdays) from 7 a.m. to 9:30 a.m. and while you eat you can watch the horses' morning workouts.
 On a beautiful morning, it is a great way to start your day in Saratoga!
-Admission to breakfast is free, except for Travers Day when there will not be breakfast available at the track.
+Admission to breakfast is free, but there is a fee to partake in the buffet.
 You do need to pay for trackside parking, but vehicles leaving the grounds before 10 a.m. get a refund.
-See more information about breakfast and other dining options at the track here!
+See more information about breakfast and other dining options at the track here »

 What is "Hats Off?"

 Hats Off is a music festival marks that beginning of the racing meet in Saratoga Springs.
-It is always held the first weekend of the track and is a weekend full of activities, special events and musical performances in downtown Saratoga and at the track.
-Find more information on Hats Off Music Festival here.
+It is always held the first weekend of track season and features live musical performances in downtown Saratoga.
+Find more information on Hats Off Music Festival »

 Can I bring my own food/drink into the track?

 Yes, you can bring all the food and drink you want!
-However, coolers are only permitted on the trackside and backyard picnic areas, and are not allowed anywhere in the building, and there is a cooler size limit on the trackside apron and the Top of the Stretch: no larger than 12" x 18".
+However, coolers are only permitted on the trackside and backyard picnic areas, and are not allowed anywhere in the building.
+There is a cooler size limit on the trackside apron and the Top of the Stretch: no larger than 12" x 18".
 Also, all glass containers are prohibited - plastic and cans are fine to bring in.
 Coolers are checked on the way in to the track and you will be asked to throw any glass bottles or jars out.
 You can bring wine and beer, but NO GLASS means you may need to find another container for transport!
 The use of small propane gas grills and charcoal grills is prohibited.